 Fortunately, nondairy milks are abundant and now found in many supermarkets.
-Not only can you buy milk made from soybeans, rice, nuts, oats, potato, and combinations thereof, you also can pick your favorite flavor, fat content (regular, reduced fat, low-fat, or no-fat), and various levels of nutrient fortification.
+Not only can you buy milk made from soybeans, rice, nuts, oats, potato, and combinations thereof, you also can pick your favorite flavor, fat content, and various levels of nutrient fortification.
 And with such a great selection, it is important to read the ingredient and nutrition information to help you select the best products for your needs.

 Oh Boy, Soy!

 Soy milk is the most common of the nondairy milk beverages.
 Each soy milk on the market has its own texture, taste, and consistency, and in general, is thicker and creamier than other nondairy milks.

 Soybeans are the main ingredient in soy milk, followed by soy protein isolate—a concentrated soybean protein.
 Some soy milks contain tofu, but most soy milks are made from organic soybeans, although not all are free of genetically engineered beans.
 Soy milk is available in both liquid and powder forms.
 For the freshest soy milk, you can make your own (see Resources section).